 - Owen Creek Trail trailhead on David Thompson Highway (Hwy 11) (close to start of Section E)

 - Maligne Lake Road end, at the Skyline Trail

 - Signal Mountain Fire Road/Maligne Lake Road junction, at the Skyline Trail

 north trailhead (very close to end of Section E)

 - Old Fort Point Road where it crosses the Athabasca River (very near Jasper) (end of Section E)

-- Sunset Pass Trail at the 8.1 mile mark (8.1 miles to Section E)
+- Sunset Pass Trail (8.1 miles to Section E)